ipankhi/ALPA/README.md

-Here’s an improved and polished version of your README section:

----

 # ALPA: Taming the Tail
 This repository contains the implementation of the paper **"Taming the Tail: Leveraging Asymmetric Loss and Padé Approximation to Overcome Medical Image Long-Tailed Class Imbalance"**.
 The code addresses challenges in medical imaging caused by long-tailed class distributions, introducing an innovative approach based on asymmetric loss functions and Padé approximations to improve classification performance on imbalanced datasets.